Tanmay-R-Choudhary/Tanmay-R-Choudhary/README.md

 ### Hi there 👋!

 I am Tanmay and I go by the pronoun 'he'.
 I am interested in physics and software engineering.
 I am currently pursuing Computer Engineering and have interest in Aerospace Engineering.
-My long term goal is to be a Sofware Engineer.
+My long term goal is to be a Software Engineer.

 Right now I am working on a physics engine using OpenGL.
 The engine is currently being designed to simulate basic stuff.
 Also I am only designing it for 2D physics as of now.
 I do have plans to increase the number of dimensions.
 However that would most likely be a sub project within the project.